DiegR02/DiegR02/README.md

 ## About me ✎

-I'm graduted in Higher Degree in Cross-Platform Application Development.
+I'm graduated in Higher Degree in Cross-Platform Application Development.
+Also graduated in Higher Degree in Web Application Development

 ## Skills 🔧